2200092/CS220AU-DP-2022/README.md

 ## Log

+- 2022-11-01 Drafting the information and V&R mapping on digital identities.
+- 2022-10-25 Taking permanent notes on videos related to the course content
 - 2022-10-18 Working on the GitHub website and familiarising myself with it.
-- 2022-10-25 Taking permanent notes on videos related to the course content.
-- 2022-11-01 Drafting the information and V&R mapping on digital identities.

 <br>